If you’re looking to get on track this year with an exercise routine, you should definitely consider yoga.

 So what results can you expect after your first month of regular yoga practice?

 While yoga is an excellent workout, don’t expect major weight loss during your first month if you’re not making big changes to your eating habits.
-The biggest benefits are, without a doubt, drastically increased flexibility and mobility, and an improved mental state.
+The biggest benefits you’ll see within 1 month are, without a doubt, drastically increased flexibility and mobility, and an improved mental state.
+You might even experience better poops from your first month of yoga, too!

 I spoke with a handful of yoga teachers, personal trainers, and regular folks about what you should expect if you commit to regular yoga practice for 30 days.